 “Truth in Science,” a new British organization, is aiming to promote better origins education in UK schools.
 Unsurprisingly, evolutionists are responding negatively, referring to the movement as “superstition.”

-One of the scientists behind the project is Dr. Andy McIntosh, author of Genesis for Today.
+One of the scientists behind the project is Prof. Andy McIntosh, author of Genesis for Today.
 We hope and pray that efforts such as this enlighten students to the fact that not all scientists agree that millions of years of evolution is responsible for life-despite what they may be taught in the classroom.

 [email protected] reports that researchers studying Costa Rican zebra tarantulas accidentally discovered that the cute and cuddly creatures produce silken threads-made of the same protein used in spiderwebs-from their feet.
 The threads helped the tarantulas scale vertical pieces of glass by preventing backsliding.

 One researcher is quick to suggest that spinnerets (which spiders use to create webs) may have evolved from leg-like appendages.
 Others wonder if the “foot silk” mechanism evolved separately.
 What the researchers don't know, however, is how the genetic information that produces the complex “machinery” of spiders could have arisen by chance.

 6. PhysOrg.com: Neanderthal 'butcher shop' found in France

 This short article describes the discovery of a Neandertal “butcher shop,” allegedly 125,000 years old, in France.
 Archaeozoologist Patrick Auguste comments: